kathulashalom/Brain-strock-project/README.md

 ## Contact

-For any queries or suggestions, please contact Tanishq Mahajan at kathulashalom123@gmail.com.
+For any queries or suggestions, please contact Kathula Shalom Ramesh at kathulashalom123@gmail.com.